Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

 What about meat?

-You can (and should) still have meat, but only very lean cuts and types of meat.
-The main meats you should consume are fish, chicken and turkey.
-BUT some very lean cuts can be had from pork and/or beef.
+You can (and should) still have meat, but only very lean cuts.
+The main meats you should consume are fish, chicken, and turkey.
+Some very lean cuts of pork or beef are fine in strict moderation.

 When it comes to meat, it’s best to buy your own from a local source or a nearby store.
 Make sure that you get the highest quality possible, with the least amount of fat.